TA18223-Logic-Circuit-2022-HIRES.jpg

 Q: How does the physicality of precise lines and silicon wafer etching influence your representation of these materials in the artwork?

-Q: The transformation of technology from bulky machines to small, efficient components has radically changed our lives.
+Q: The transformation of technology from large machines to compact components has reshaped daily life.
 How has this evolution influenced the way we interact with technology?